 Almost overnight, people started gathering in the region in the hopes of striking the “treasure.”
 This is when the “Creede Camp” was formed.
 It was one of the biggest mining camps in this era, with its population ranging from 6,000 to 10,000.

 The town began to hold structured municipal meetings led by committees appointed by the townspeople.
-They were facing a lack of transportation problem.
+They were facing a lack of transportation problems.
 There were no rail transports at the time, supplies were being delivered by wagons from Del Norte, and there was no money in the budget for a rail line.

 David Moffat solved this problem in the 1880s.
-He funded the Wagon Wheel Gap to Creede and expanded his business to transportation.
+He founded the Wagon Wheel Gap to Creede and expanded his business to transportation.
 When he recovered the cost of development, he deeded the line to the railroad.

 Creede’s fortune turned tides in the early 1900s as the gauge line from Alamosa to Creede was replaced by a new one over La Veta Pass.
 The original traffic was then converted, and Creede’s nightlife, gambling centers, and other local businesses died down.

 Now, the town serves as a historic tourist center.
-It’s quite remote, but the travel is definitely worth it.
+It’s quite remote, but the travel is worth it.

 Main Attractions